biolink/biolink-model/docs/has_gene_product.md

----
-parent: Slots
-title: biolink:has_gene_product
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: has_gene_product
+# Type: has gene product

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between a gene and a transcribed and/or translated product generated from it

 URI: [biolink:has_gene_product](https://w3id.org/biolink/vocab/has_gene_product)

 ## Domain and Range